 The thesis is not required for all students, but is suggested for students who have maintained a QPA of 3.500 and are interested in pursuing doctoral-level study and/or clinical research activities.
 Students who elect the master’s thesis option will not be responsible for taking the comprehensive exam.
 A student interested in exploring the thesis option must meet with Graduate Program Director as well as with the faculty member whose expertise is in the area of investigation.
 The student will work with the faculty member to review the literature in the chosen area and develop the research proposal.
+A Thesis Handbook is available to help guide each student through the thesis process.

 Betsy Stickels, M.S., Class of 2015